 Photooxidation is a type of degradation which is happened in the presence of oxygen (O2) or ozone (O3) and photon radiation as the energy source.
 The mechanism of photo-oxidation can be divided into three categories.

-The primary photochemical process is a process in which process polymer absorbs the energy of the photon radiation by itself and decomposes the polymer by photochemical degradation.
+The primary photochemical process is a process in which the processed polymer absorbs the energy of the photon radiation by itself and decomposes the polymer by photochemical degradation.
 Special functional groups should be there to absorb the radiation for particular areas.
-Functional groups such as carbonyl groups, unsaturated carbon bonds can absorb UV radiation.
+Functional groups such as carbonyl groups, and unsaturated carbon bonds can absorb UV radiation.

 Other ingredients such as catalytic residue, trace amount of initiators (Hydroperoxides), thermally degradative products, and other additives in the polymer can absorb UV radiation and initiate the polymer degradation.
-Hydro peroxides absorb 210- 300 nm wavelengths, aldehydes absorb 270-290 nm wavelengths and ketones absorb 300 nm wavelengths in photo radiation.
-After absorbing the energy, these molecules undergo Norrish type 1, Norrish type 2 reaction, and cyclic reactions.
+Hydroperoxides absorb 210- 300 nm wavelengths, aldehydes absorb 270-290 nm wavelengths and ketones absorb 300 nm wavelengths in photo radiation.
+After absorbing the energy, these molecules undergo Norrish type 1, Norrish type 2 reactions, and cyclic reactions.

 If the excited electrons do not show clear dissipation of energy, this energy can undergo a very complex series of reactions.
 These reactions may involve Oxygen (O2), Ozone (O3), water, acids, etc.